 Day 3 Lima-Cuzco-Sacred Valley

-Take an onward flight to Cuzco this morning, then take an approximately two-hour transfer to the locally rated 4-star Sonesta Posada del Inca in the Sacred Valley for a two-night stay.
+Take an onward flight to Cuzco this morning (90 minutes), then transfer to the 4-star Sonesta Posada del Inca (4Q) in the Sacred Valley (35 miles, 80 minutes), for a two-night stay.
+B

 Day 4 Sacred Valley

-Lace up those walking boots this morning as you can look forward to an included full-day excursion allowing you to trek Moray and Maras.
+Join an included full-day excursion touring Moray and Maras.
 Transfer to Moray this morning to explore the ancient terraces which pre-date the Incas.
 The vast amphitheatre comprising four circular farming terraces are nearly 11,500 feet above sea level and were used by the Incas for agricultural experiments.
-After a packed lunch head to Maras and embark on a scenic three-hour, four-mile hike downhill to see the salt flats at Salineras, where salt has been mined for hundreds of years from thousands of ponds and pools fed by underground saltwater springs.
-Continue to walk down to the Urubamba River to meet your coach back to the hotel.
-B, L

 Day 5 Sacred Valley-Macchu Picchu